PvttJebus/Mohawk-Game-Dev10003-Assignment-4/README.md

 A = Left
 D = Right
 Space = Jump
-- There's a 2-ish second timer on jumps, so use them wisely
+- There's a 2-ish second time delay on jumps, so use them wisely

 Game Concept
 - Our initial thought was we wanted to do a platformer, as it's something that's relatively new to each of us and also seemed to be less complex than others.
 Rowen than had the idea of the dust bunny & Roomba concept.